The best Sony portrait lenses

 |

-Of the three 50mm lenses offered by Sony, this Sony 55mm f/1.8, released in 2013, is clearly the most compact and lightweight, with a slightly more modest aperture.
+Among Sony’s 50mm options, this Sony 55mm f/1.8, released in 2013, is clearly the most compact and lightweight, with a slightly more modest aperture.
 It has a minimum focusing distance of 55 cm and is made entirely of metal.
 One small detail: it has only one focus ring.

 In the field, the image quality of this lens is very similar to that of the Sony 50mm f/1.4 ZA Planar T*.
-The difference in sharpness is only noticeable on very defined sensors, such as the Sony A7R IV.
-In addition, defects are generally well handled.
+The difference in sharpness is only noticeable on high-resolution sensors, such as the Sony A7R IV.
+In addition, optical flaws are generally well controlled.

 In short, more than 10 years after its launch, this 55mm f/1.8 is still a benchmark!
-If you are looking for a high-performance compact lens, I am almost certain that you will be happy with it!
-You just have to take into account the lack of an aperture ring… If this is not essential for you, then this lens is a good choice.
+If you are looking for a high-performance compact lens, there is a good chance you will be very happy with it!
+You just have to take into account the lack of an aperture ring… If that is not essential for you, then this lens is a good choice.

 Samyang 45mm f/1.8 FE AF